refcell/pilum/README.md

 By default, the deployed [Multicall3](https://github.com/mds1/multicall/blob/master/src/Multicall3.sol) contract is used.
 This can be overridden, see [Custom-Multicall-Contracts](####Custom-Multicall-Contracts). **But**, [Multicall3](https://github.com/mds1/multicall/blob/master/src/Multicall3.sol) is **highly recommendeded** (more details below).

+Multicall aggregators and executors are statically overloaded to allow for zero-config execution.
+Meaning, you can execute calls using Multicall with **zero overhead** except your calls.
+Although this is not recommended due to its rpc-unreliability, we demonstrate it [here](####Zero-Config-Execution).

 ## Installation

 ```sh